MarcelEwinger/GPT-4-for-Decision-Logic-Modeling/README.md

    - Q1: What does this description decide?

-   - Q2: Is a student with good grades and an annual income of 33000 eligible if he has no other scholarships assigned?

-   - Q3: What are the variables that influence this decision?

-   - Q4: For each input and output, give me an overview of their data type and their possible values.

-   - Q5: What are the relevant values of the numerical variables?

-   - Q6: Could you generate a DMN decision table for this description?
-Make sure the table can be read horizontally: the column headers contain the inputs and output.

-         - Q6.1: Does the table contain the correct input variables?
-         - Q6.2: Does the table contain the correct output variable?
-         - Q6.3: Does the table contain at least one correct rule?
-         - Q6.4: Is the table a correct decision table for the problem?

-   - Q7: Make the rules mutually exclusive.

-   - Q8: Is this table complete?
-(I.e., is there an applicable rule for each set of inputs?)
-If it is incomplete, can you find an example for which no rule would be applicable?

-   - Q9: According to your table, answer the following question: Is a student with excellent grades and an annual income of 88000 eligible if he has no other scholarships assigned?

-* An institution decides to distribute scholarships but can obviously not give them to everyone.
-Therefore, they decide to distribute them based on the grades, annual income and whether that person already received any scholarships for the year they are applying to.
-In short a person can only be eligible for a scholarship if the grades are excellent or good, they earn less than 50000 a year and have not received any other scholarship yet.
-All the other cases make that the person is not eligible for that scholarship.

-   - Q1: What does this description decide?

    - Q2: What method of transport should I use if I want to go 15kms, have plenty of time and the sun is shining?

    - Q3: What are the variables that influence this decision?

    - Q4: For each input and output, give me an overview of their data type and their possible values.

    - Q5: What are the relevant values of the numerical variables?